eightman999/Kodukaityou_APP/README.md

 # Kodukaityou

 Kodukaityou (小遣い帳) is an iOS application for managing your budget and expenses.
 The project is written in Swift and uses CocoaPods to manage its dependencies.
+The app now detects the device language and shows alerts in English when running on an English device.

 ## Requirements